-Try our free Ontario G1 practice test to get ready for your exam.
+Use our free Ontario G1 practice test to sharpen your exam-taking skills.

-No, you don’t need to book a knowledge test in advance.
-Once you have decided to get a G1 driving license, go ahead to your Drive Test center and take your G1 test.
-You should be at the testing center at least an hour before the closing time of that center.
-The G1 written knowledge test is prepared by the Ministry of Transportation, Ontario.
+No, booking a knowledge test in advance is not necessary.
+Once you’ve made the decision to obtain a G1 driver’s license, proceed to your Drive Test center and register for your G1 test.
+You need to arrive at the testing location at least an hour before it closes.
+The Ontario Ministry of Transportation creates the G1 written knowledge test.

 What do I need to bring to the G1 test?

-You must bring the following documents when you go to the G1 test:
+The following documents are needed when you go to the G1 test:

-- Two original identity proofs because you will be checked for date of birth, signature, and immigration status.
+- Two original identity documents because your signature, date of birth, and immigration status will all be checked.

 - Test fee as cash, debit, or credit card.